Images of analytic map germs, and singular fibrations: Map germs having germ images

 \begin{definition} Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$, $m\ge p >0$, be a continuous map germ.
 We say that the image $G(K)$ of a set $K\subset \bR^{m}$ containing $0$ is a \emph{well-defined set germ} at $0\in \bR^{p}$ if for any small enough open balls $B_{\e}, B_{\e'}$ centred at 0, with $\e, \e' >0$, we have the equality of germs $(G(B_{\e}\cap K),0) = (G(B_{\e'}\cap K),0)$.

 Whenever the images $\im G$ and $G(\Sing G)$ are well-defined as germs, one says\footnote{cf \cite{ART}.} that $G$ is a \emph{nice map germ}, abbreviated NMG. \end{definition}

 \begin{remark} In support of the second part of Definition \ref{d:nice}, let us point out that even if the image $\im G$ is well-defined as a germ, the image of some restriction of $G$ might be not.
-This behaviour can be seen in the following example $G:\bC^3\to\bC^2$, $G(x,y,z)=(x,z)$ and $K:= \{(x,y,z) \mid z=xy\}\s \bC^3$, where the image $G(K)$ is not well-defined as a germ. \end{remark}
+This behaviour can be seen in the following example $G:\bC^3\to\bC^2$, $G(x,y,z)=(x,z)$ and $K:= \{(x,y,z) \mid z=xy\}\s \bC^3$, where the image $G(K)$ is not well-defined as a germ.
+This example is of course based on the first example given in the Introduction. \end{remark}

 \begin{proposition} Let $F:(\C^n, 0)\to(\C^p,0)$, $n\geq p$, be a holomorphic map germ.
 If the fibre $F^{-1}(0)$ has dimension $n-p$ then $(\im F, 0) = (\C^{p}, 0)$.
 If moreover $\Sing F \cap F^{-1}(0) = \{ 0\}$ then $F$ is a NMG. \end{proposition}